|Roaster Location:||Taoyuan City, Taiwan|

 Blind Assessment: Shifting, engaging complexity.
 Just a few of the notes we registered: apricot, honey, melon, fresh pipe tobacco, cedar, dark chocolate.
 There were more.
 Delicately bright, floral-toned acidity; light, silky/satiny mouthfeel.
 Pleasingly soft though fading finish.

-Notes: Produced from trees of the rare Ethiopia-derived botanical variety Geisha (more properly spelled Gesha).
+Notes: Produced from trees of the rare Ethiopia-derived botanical variety Geisha (also Gesha).
 With its generally elongated beans and distinctive floral and crisp, often chocolaty cup, the Gesha variety continues to distinguish itself as one of the world's most unique coffees.
 This Gesha was processed by the “honey” method, meaning the skin was removed from the coffee fruit immediately after picking but the beans or seeds were dried with at least some of the fruit pulp or “honey” still adhering to them.
 This practice contrasts to the more conventional wet or washed method, wherein both skin and pulp are removed from the beans before drying.
 In addition to his retail roasting operation Aroma Roast Coffees, Simon Hsieh also operates Soaring Phoenix Trading, a business focused on purposed-built commercial espresso blends and high quality single-origin coffees.
-Visit
+Visit www.facebook.com/4ArtsZeroDefectCoffees or call 886-0983-749876 for more information.

 This review originally appeared in the August, 2012 tasting report: Not Your Same Old Panama Coffees